 We wanted to keep you up to date with how we are going to move forward in the coming weeks as a Church Family.

-We are for this next season moving online – at 9:00am on Sunday morning 29th of March we will be releasing our first service online at https://twinriverschurch.online.church/.
-We will send out a reminder link and email closer to the time but would you join us together online.
+We are for this next season moving online – at 9:00am very Sunday morning online at https://twinriverschurch.online.church/.
 There are facilities to chat as we participate together in our own homes while watching the service online.
-Please also note that we are planning to take communion together during this service on Sunday - so please prepare some suitable items in which you and your family can participate (I.e. bread/crackers and juice).

 Though we are unable to physically meet up in our connect groups we would love to try and connect online again through a program that facilitates this called Zoom.
 You can download this at https://zoom.us/download on your computer or alternatively via your app store on your mobile device.
 This tool allows us to connect via our computers or smart phones in real time.
 Our connect group leaders will be leading these Zoom meetings so please follow their instructions and be patient as we utilise these new online resources.